 The ideal setup is to run your control panel and pool pump from the same power source and timer to ensure simultaneous operation.
 This keeps the entire system is in sync and ensures that the pump is running during chlorination.
 You can print off our salt water pool installation diagram for easy reference.

-It might be necessary to use elbows or couplings to ensure that water runs seamlessly to your chlorine generator and into your pool.
+It might be necessary to use elbows or couplings to ensure that water runs with the least amount of resistance to the cell and into your pool.
 Try to minimize sharp angles or obstructions as this will cause unnecessary back pressure on your system and increased work for your pump.

 The last step is to connect and turn on the main power supply.
-We recommend calling a professional if you aren't familiar with working with electricity as this step can be dangerous.
-After everything is connected you can turn your pool water pump on and wait for the system to pressurize.
-At this point you should check for leaks in the plumbing and fix if necessary.
+We recommend calling an electrician or professional if you aren't familiar with working with electricity as this step can be dangerous.
+After everything is installed, turn your pool water pump on, wait for the system to pressurize and check for any leaks in the plumbing.

 The next step in completing your salt water pool conversion is to add the appropriate amount of salt based on the current salinity of your pool water and gallonage of your pool.
 Use the the formula below to calculate your pool volume and the salt calculation table on our pool salt page to determine the correct amount of salt to add.

-If you are converting from a regular pool or from fresh water the salt content of your pool water will be nil or zero.
+If you are converting from a regular pool or from fresh water, the salt content of your pool water should be nil or zero.
 A rough estimate is to add approximately 30 lbs of salt for every 1000 gallons of water in your pool.
 The manual you receive with your salt water system will also explain this in detail.

-After you have figured out how much salt to add to your pool make sure the salt water chlorine generator is powered off before adding salt.
-Add the salt to the deep end of your pool and away from the skimmer intake.
+After you have figured out how much salt to add to your pool add the salt to the deep end of your pool and away from the skimmer intake.
 The undissolved salt tends to collect on the bottom of the pool and a brush might be necessary to aid in circulation.
 Wait at least 24 hours to ensure all of the salt is dissolved.

 After the salt is dissolved and the chemistry is balanced your salt water pool conversion is complete.
 It’s time to turn on your new salt water system and start enjoying your pool.
 If you would like more information about salt system run times be sure to read our pool pump timer page.

-The cost to convert your pool to salt water will vary depending on the size of your pool and whether you hire a professional or complete the installation yourself.
-There are salt water systems designed for every size of pool ranging from 10,000-100,000 gallons so you can be sure to find one that works for your specific pool.
+The cost to convert a pool to salt water will vary depending on the size of your pool and whether you hire a professional to complete the installation.
+There are salt water systems designed for every size of pool ranging from 5,000-100,000 gallons so you can be sure to find one that works for your specific pool.

-We recommend purchasing a salt water system that is rated for pools approximately 15% larger than specified to ensure that you have adequate chlorine production during higher pool usage, increased sunlight hours and during superchlorination (available with some units) that replaces the need for shocking.
+We recommend purchasing a salt water system that is rated for pools approximately 15% larger than specified to ensure that you have adequate chlorine production during higher pool usage, increased sunlight hours and during superchlorination that reduces the need for shocking.

-The price for a basic unit starts around $300 that can be installed in as little as 30 minutes by a handy pool owner.
-The deluxe units can cost upwards of $2,000 and include features like self diagnostics, chemical feeders and a control panel that will automate all of your pool hardware.
-These salt water pool systems are a bit more complex to install into your existing system but for most pool owners the upfront cost is worth the very low maintenance down the road.
+The price for a basic is about $300 and can be installed in as little as 30 minutes by a handy pool owner.
+The advanced units can cost upwards of $1,500 and include features like self diagnostics, automatic chemical feeders and a control panel that will automate all of your pool hardware.
+The automated pool systems are a bit more complex to install but for most pool owners the upfront cost is worth the very low maintenance down the road.

 If you install the system yourself you won't need to hire a pool service company but we recommend a professional for complicated systems to ensure it is installed correctly.
 A pool technician will charge approximately $250-$500 to install a salt water system but this of course will vary with geographic location and the complexity of the system.

 Salt needs to be added to your pool water whether it's fresh water or an existing chlorine pool.
 The cost for pool salt is roughly $1 per pound with the average pool requiring 400 lbs.
-After the initial salting of your pool you will only need to add small amounts after significant splash out, heavy rain or during initial installation of salt system.
+After the initial salting of your pool you will only need to add small amounts after heavy rain or when you add significant amounts of fresh water.

 If you are unsure about how you will like the feel of salt water in your pool we recommend trying it out before your salt water pool conversion.
 Your current pool system will operate as usual so you don't have to alter anything other than experiencing the benefits of salt water.
 A salinity of 2,000 ppm is recommended to feel the effects of salt water.